SirPepe/ornament/Readme.md

 - **`Ctor` (function)**: The observer constructor function (probably one of `MutationObserver`, `ResizeObserver`, and `IntersectionObserver`)
 - **`options` (object, optional)**: A mixin type consisting of
   - All options for the relevant observer type (see MDN for options for [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options), [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#options), [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/observe#options))
-  - **`predicate` (Function `(records, observer, instance) => boolean`)**: If provided, controls whether or not an observer callback invocation calls the decorated method.
+  - **`predicate` (function `(instance: T, records, observer) => boolean`)**: If provided, controls whether or not an observer callback invocation calls the decorated method.
 Gets passed the observer's callback arguments (an array of records and the observer object) as well as the element instance and must return a boolean.
   - **activateOn (Array\<string\>, optional):** Ornament event on which to start observing the element.
 Defaults to `["init", "connected"]`.
   - **deactivateOn (Array\<string\>, optional):** Ornament event on which to stop observing the element.
 Defaults to `["disconnected"]`.